ropensci/roweb3/content/blog/2022-07-22-ropensci-news-digest-july-2022/index.md

 The following  package recently became a part of our software suite:

 + [readODS](https://docs.ropensci.org/readODS), developed by Chung-hong Chan together with Gerrit-Jan Schutten, and Thomas J. Leeper: Read ODS (OpenDocument Spreadsheet) into R as data frame.
 Also support writing data frame into ODS file.
 It is available on [CRAN]( https://CRAN.R-project.org/package=readODS).
-It has been [reviewed](https://github.com/ropensci/software-review/issues/386).
+It has been [reviewed](https://github.com/ropensci/software-review/issues/386) by Emma Mendelsohn, and Adam H. Sparks.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).